billhhh/MnasNet-pytorch-pretrained/README.md

 The original paper says that on the ImageNet classification task, standard MnasNet Architecture achieves 74.0% top-1 accuracy with 76ms latency on a Pixel phone.

-While I have tried many different training settings and pretrained it on standard ilsvrc12 Imagenet 1k training dataset(1281167 training images) and tested the models on standard ilsvrc12 Imagenet 1k validation set(50000 validation images) with single-crop method, it achives:
+While I have tried many different training settings and pretrained it on standard ilsvrc12 Imagenet 1k training dataset(1281167 images) and tested the models on standard ilsvrc12 Imagenet 1k validation set(50000 images) with single-crop method, it achives:

 | Top1 Accuracy | Top5 Accuracy |
 | :------| :------ |
 | 68.300 | 88.364 |

-You could refer my logs for more details.
+You could refer to my logs for more details.
 Continuing my training process may achieve better results.

-To the best of my knowledge, it is the highest Top1 Accuracy which only trained on standard ilsvrc12 Imagenet 1k training set(1281167 training images) and test on validation set(50000 validation images).
+To the best of my knowledge, it is the highest Top1 Accuracy open-source model which only trained on standard ilsvrc12 Imagenet 1k training set(1281167 images) and test on validation set(50000 mages).

 ## Training Strategies